 Article 350 NCCP allows an applicant to request pretrial investigative measures to obtain evidence regarding facts on which the outcome of a lawsuit could depend, either through summary inter partes proceedings or by issuing an ex parte application (in cases of exceptional circumstances).35

-Article 350 can only be relied upon if no proceedings have been commenced on the merits.
+Article 350 can only be relied upon if no proceedings have been commenced on the merits and the documents are effectively located in Luxembourg.
 An applicant will be allowed to request lawful investigative measures or the production of evidence if it has legitimate cause, and the applicant will have to show that the outcome of the lawsuit depends on the facts at issue.
 There is, however, no requirement to show urgency.

 To avoid fishing expeditions, case law has also added that where an applicant is seeking to obtain evidence from its adversary or a third party, it should establish that the requested documents do (or are likely to) exist, and should include a detailed description of those documents in its application.36 The Court of Appeal37 recently confirmed that Article 350 NCCP cannot serve to obtain documents located outside of Luxembourg.